openvinotoolkit/model_server/example_client/face_detection.md

                         Directory for staring images with detection results --batch_size BATCH_SIZE
-                        how many images should be grouped in one batch --width WIDTH         how many images should be grouped in one batch --height HEIGHT       how many images should be grouped in one batch --grpc_address GRPC_ADDRESS
+                        how many images should be grouped in one batch --width WIDTH         how the input image width should be resized in pixels --height HEIGHT       how the input height should be resized in pixels --grpc_address GRPC_ADDRESS
                         Specify url to grpc service. default:localhost --grpc_port GRPC_PORT